shanujaiswal/Practice_Project/Python/1) Python Notes.md

 --> To map with real world scenarios we started using objects in code.It is called as object orinted programming .
 --> Object-Oriented Programming (OOP) in Python is based on four fundamental principles:

-1. Encapsulation
+1. Encapsulation – Wrapping data and methods into a single unit (class) and restricting direct access to some components.
-2. Abstraction
+2. Abstraction – Hiding complex implementation details and showing only the essential features.
-3. Inheritance
+3. Inheritance – Acquiring properties and behaviors of a parent class in a child class.
-4. Polymorphism.
+4. Polymorphism – Performing the same operation in different ways based on the object or context.

 --> there are several other related concepts, such as class, objects, constructors, and method overriding.